jamescammarano/BearometricRadio/client/src/components/components/GoogleWeatherAPI/README.md

 The loading functionality is taken care of as well through the `GoogleApiWrapper`.
-It can be changed by passing in a jsx component as a prop to the wrapper.
+It can be changed by passing in a jsx component as a "prop" to the wrapper.

 So far our code looks like